Introduction

 Although the package ships with several redaction strategies out of the box, you can create your own custom redaction strategies.

-You just need to create a class that implements the AshAllenDesign\RedactableModels\Interfaces\RedactionStrategy
+You just need to create a class that implements the AshAllenDesign\RedactableModels\Interfaces\RedactionStrategy interface.
+This method enforces an apply method which accepts the model and defines the redaction logic.

 An example of a custom redaction strategy might look like so: